zdravkov/kendo-docs/api/web/grid.md

     });
     </script>

-### toolbar `Array`
+### toolbar `String`|`Array`

+When a `String` value is assigned to the `toolbar` configuration option, it will be treated as a single string template for the whole Grid toolbar.

-The list of commands displayed in the grid toolbar.
+When an `Array` value is assigned, it will be treated as the list of commands displayed in the grid toolbar.
 Commands can be custom or built-in ("cancel", "create", "save").

 The "cancel" built-in command reverts any data changes done by the end user.